 8. Hato Mayor Del Rey

 Hato Mayor del Rey is a town surrounded by the mountains of the eastern mountain range located east of the country 110 kilometers from Santo Domingo is the capital of the province of Hato Mayor, the foundation of the King’s Hillock dating from 1520, in principle as its The name itself shows it was the largest farm of cattle destined to the raising of cattle.

-The foundation is attributed to Francisco Dávila, royal treasurer, perpetual ruler and captain of the Hispaniola Island, for the time the first settlers of Hato Mayor del Rey and they came from Africa, they were black slaves brought from that continent.
+The foundation is attributed to Francisco Dávila, royal treasurer, perpetual ruler and captain of the Hispaniola Island, for the time the first settlers of Hato Mayor del Rey and came from Africa, they were black slaves brought from that continent.